helm/helm-2to3/README.md

 - Helm v2 client installed on a system which manages releases on one to many clusters
 - Helm v3 client with `2to3` plugin installed on the same system
+- Access to the cluster(s) that Helm v2 client is managing and which Helm v3 will manage after migration.
+This access is similar to `kubectl` access using [kubeconfig files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/). **Note:** If using the `KUBECONFIG` environment value, the plugin only supports a single **kubeconfig** file and not a list of them

 ## Install